 These drugs can trigger temporary symptoms of menopause, such as:

 Aromatase inhibitors block an enzyme called aromatase, which converts the hormone androgen into estrogen.
 Blocking aromatase reduces estrogen levels, so less estrogen is available to encourage the growth of ER-positive breast cancer cells.

 - letrozole (Femara)

-Side effects include muscle pain and pain or stiffness in the joints.
-In the long term, there may also be a higher risk of osteoporosis.
+Side effects of aromatase inhibitors include muscle pain and joint pain or stiffness.
+In the long term, they may also increase the risk of osteoporosis.

 Selective estrogen receptor response modulators

-Selective estrogen receptor response modulators (SERMs) act as blockers on the breast cells.
-They attach to the estrogen receptors in breast cells.
-In this way, they stop estrogen from sending the signal to the cell to grow.
+Selective estrogen receptor response modulators (SERMs) attach to and block estrogen receptors in breast cells.
+This stops the estrogen from signaling to the cells to grow.

 Examples of SERMs include:

 - toremifene (Fareston) for people with advanced ER-positive breast cancer after menopause